How to define your Customer Health Score?

 Every business entity should be treated as unique.
 It should define the weightage and scores for the entire process that is the best fit for them.

-The parameters defined below need to be part of a Customer Health Score.
+The parameters defined below need to be a part of CHS.
 This is immaterial of the name that is given to each parameter by different technical platforms.

 The duration and frequency of engagement of every customer needs to be captured and appropriately measured.
-The score will depend on how the quality of engagement is defined.
+How the quality of engagement is defined will decide the score.
 For example, if an app is being subscribed to, then how much time the app is used needs to be measured.
 The period being measured could be a single day, or a week, fortnight or month.
 A statistical average could also be taken on analysis of usage in different periods.
 The span of usage could vary from every session to session.
 There could be multiple short span sessions or a few sessions each being of considerable duration.
 Also, it could be a hybrid of short and long span sessions.

-The above example will demonstrate that the task is complex and appropriate data analytics measures and tools are needed to do justice to the complexity.
+The above example will demonstrate that the task is complex.
+It will need appropriate data analytics measures and tools .

 This is a measure of the frequency of usage or how many times a user comes back.
 Taking the same example of an app, the frequency of app usage could be higher on particular days.
 It could also be higher at a particular time of the day.
 In a b2b scenario, multiple user access is generally provided for the app subscription.
 The percentage of users who revisit the app and continue to use it over a long period is now an important yardstick.
 This will help measure whether most of the users are active or not.
 In case the number of active users is declining, it is an indicator that dissonance with the app is brewing in the client organization.

-Loyalty, as the name signifies, is a measure of continuity of usage over a longer period.
-One can define this measure to be employed on users who have continued for at least one month.
-The number of features that are being used of the product or service is also important.
-In other words, loyalty would come when the usage is over an extended period.
-Also, the user is maximizing the value gained by using multiple features of the product or service.
-The above is self-explanatory when applied to the example of the app.
+Loyalty, as the term signifies, is a measure of continuity of usage over a longer period.
+The users who continue using the product for at least one month are usually termed as loyal.
+The number of features used of the product or service is also important.
+In other words, loyalty would come when the customer uses it over an extended period.
+Also, the user is maximizing the value by using multiple features of the product or service.
+The above is self-explanatory when it applies to the example of the app.

 Each parameter that has been explained is moving ahead sequentially.
 So after loyalty, one needs to ascertain whether the user is recommending the service or product to others as well.
 A satisfied user is likely to recommend to others.
 We are all aware of the role of customer reviews in today’s digital world.
 When applied to the same example of an app the NPS index should track the customer satisfaction levels over a defined reporting period.